 Petrol engines

 From the petrol engines the most reliable are the older 1.4 l and 1.6 l naturally aspirated units (timing belt, port injection, no turbo).
 They can easily withstand 300 000 km or more with regular maintenance only.
-However it’s worth mentioning that after approx. 200 000 km or 250 000 km you can experience bigger or smaller oil consumption.
+However they are not powerful at all and it’s worth mentioning that after approx. 200 000 km or 250 000 km you can experience bigger or smaller oil consumption.

-The 2.5 l 5 cylinder engine available in the US is also a great, reliable and a fairly simple unit (timing chain-usually ok, port injection, no turbo) so all I can say is: buy it if you can!
+Then there is the 2.5 l 5 cylinder engine available in the US which is great!
+It’s reliable, powerful and a fairly simple unit (timing chain-usually ok, port injection, no turbo) so all I can say is: buy it if you can!

-of course the classic petrol engine issues like the faulty spark plugs/ignition coils, occasionally vacuum leaks, faulty PCV or some minor oil leaks can occur even on these most reliable engines, but thats nothing unusual and all of this is cheap to fix
+of course the classic petrol engine issues like the faulty spark plugs/ignition coils, vacuum leaks, faulty PCV or some minor oil leaks can occur even on these most reliable engines, but that’s nothing unusual and all of this is cheap to fix

 But from now on it’s gonna be nothing but downhill on a highway to hell!
 Well, almost.